 Last...
 I think the best snowboard mountains in the US are in Utah.
 Right outside of Salt Lake City, with Snowbird, Brighton and Park City being the best.

 Thanks for the info guys!
 I've got a few places to research now, I definitely like the sound of Copper Mountain, sounds like good value while still being great quality - and I can easily spend some days on the bigger resorts.
-Thanks again, appreciate the help! about 9 years ago
+Thanks again, appreciate the help! almost 11 years ago